-DecksDirect is Minnesota based online retailer of decking products whose mission is to Help People Build Better Decks.
-They have been rapidly growing since their inception in 2013 and solving the problem of shipping large items across the country.
-They pride themselves on their service and knowledge.
+DecksDirect is a Minnesota-based online retailer of decking products whose mission is to Help People Build Better Decks.
+They have been rapidly growing since their inception in 2013 and are solving the problem of how to sell and ship large items across the country.

 The solution was to simplify the homepage with the user in mind, highlighting the key journey starting points.
 We also included some social proof as research indicated this was important to the target market.